Ty Herndon: Relationships and sexual orientation

 Herndon married Renee Posey on March 13, 1993.
-The couple lived in Dallas, Texas at the time, but held their wedding in Nashville.
+The couple lived in Dallas, Texas, at the time, but held their wedding in Nashville.
 During the 1990s, Posey worked as a registered nurse.
 Following Herndon's 1995 arrest, his sexuality became a topic of interest within the country music industry, as many presumed Herndon to be gay.
 At the time, Herndon's manager told The Advocate he did not know Herndon's orientation, but thought country music "was ready" for an artist to come out as gay.
 The editors of The Encyclopedia of Country Music wrote of the exposure incident that it "raised sexuality questions" within the genre, and that Herndon's continued commercial success throughout the rest of the 1990s indicated an unprecedented level of tolerance within the fandom.
 Herndon and Posey divorced in 2002.

 Herndon came out as gay in a 2014 interview with People magazine, thus becoming the first mainstream male country star to do so.
 He stated that he had been in a gay relationship for several years at this point, and that his ex-wife and several close family members already knew.
 Herndon was partnered with his boyfriend Matt Collum for eleven years before the two amicably separated in 2021.
 In relation to his coming out, Herndon re-issued "What Mattered Most" in June 2019 with the song's pronouns changed to reflect a gay relationship.
 This re-recording appeared on Got It Covered, and Herndon commented that he wished he could have recorded the song in that fashion at the time of its original release.
-Many of the songs on House on Fire, including the title track, are about the stigmas that Herndon felt he faced as a gay man in country music, typically a more conservative genre.
+Many of the songs on House on Fire, including the title track, are about the stigmas that Herndon felt he faced as a gay man in country music, typically a more conservative genre than most others.
 He also credited conversations with country singer Chely Wright, who came out as a lesbian in 2010, with giving him the confidence to come out.
 Another inspiration to Herndon was hearing Carrie Underwood's "So Small" on radio.
 Herndon's announcement preceded the coming out of several other gay musicians in the genre, such as Billy Gilman.
 Herndon noted that his fan base was largely supportive of him after his announcement.
 Herndon and Wright have performed together at benefit concerts for GLAAD on multiple occasions.
-In 2016 and 2017, Herndon and CMT presenter Cody Alan hosted a Concert for Love and Acceptance to support LGBT youth in Nashville.
-In February 2023, Herndon became engaged to a man named Alex, whom he had been dating for six months prior.
+In 2016, Herndon and CMT presenter Cody Alan founded the Concert for Love and Acceptance, an annual concert to support LGBT youth in Nashville.
+In February 2023, Herndon became engaged to Alex Schwartz, whom he had been dating for six months prior.
+They married on August 27, 2023.